wiscstatman/scDDboost-fullproject/reviewMaterial/Revision.utf8.md

 ## Reviewer 2
 ### Questions not sure
 1.How does the model behave when both the proportions and the means are different?
 The calculation p7 (before the key issue) should be detailed.
 What hypotheses on $f_{g,k}$ allow this result ?
-The distribution can remain the same even both proportions and means changed.
+When both the proportions and the means are different, the distributions of the two conditions can be the same or different.
+Namely, for those subgroups having the same mean, even the proportions changed as long as their aggregation remained the same across conditions, it will not lead to differential distributions.
 We assume the only parameter differs $f_{g,k}$ for $k$ is the mean.
+That is for the negative binomial model, we have subgroup dependent mean parameters and shared shape parameter.

 \textcolor{blue}{The distribution can remain the same even both proportions and means changed.
 We assume the only parameter differs $f_{g,k}$ for $k$ is the mean.}